palewire/first-visual-story/tutorial/template.md

 ![pubdate](_static/pubdate.png)

-Congratulations.
+## Commit your work

 You’ve installed a base template and started in on creating your first custom page.
 Now is a good time to pause and log our work with GitHub.

 The first command to learn is [`status`](https://git-scm.com/docs/git-status), which prints out a report card on the current state of your repository.